hackclub/hackclub/workshops/personal_website/README.md

 # Personal Website

-By the end of this workshop, you will learn to make your own personal website.
+Prophet Orpheus is here to guide you to making your own personal website.
 It will look something like this:

 ![](img/final_screenshot.png)